vslipchenko/bitbucket-time-report/README.md

 - **Configurable organization and project settings** - Works with any Bitbucket repository
 - Automatically detects your Bitbucket user UUID
 - Navigates to your merged pull requests for the current month
-- Extracts data from all pages (handles pagination)
+- Processes data from all pages (handles pagination)
 - Skips weekend days (Saturday and Sunday), as these are typically non-working days
 - Formats output as: `(D) <F/B>, <P/D>: <PR Title>`
   - D = Date in the format: `<Month> <Day Of Month>, <Day Of Week>`, e.g. January 1, Monday